github/securitylab/README.md

 ## Disclaimer

 The recommendations from the GitHub Security Lab are provided graciously and it's ultimately the responsibility of the recipients to apply them or not.
-This concern recommendations given through our written or audio content, our conferences, our answers in our community spaces, or our informal office hours.
+This concerns recommendations given through our written or audio content, our conferences, our answers in our community spaces, or our informal office hours.

 ## Contributing